Rent-A-Girlfriend: Manga

 Written and illustrated by Reiji Miyajima, the series began serialization in Kodansha's Weekly Shōnen Magazine on July 12, 2017.
-It has been compiled into thirty volumes as of February 2023.
+It has been compiled into forty-three volumes as of November 2025.
 The series is licensed in North America by Kodansha USA, which released the first volume in English on June 2, 2020.
 Kodansha published an anthology of the series on August 17, 2020.

 A spin-off manga series, titled Rent-A-(Really Shy!)-Girlfriend (彼女、人見知ります, Kanojo, Hitomishirimasu), also written and illustrated by Miyajima, has been serialized in Kodansha's Magazine Pocket app since June 21, 2020.
 The series focuses on the character Sumi Sakurasawa.
 It has been compiled into three volumes as of May 2022.
 The series is also published in North America by Kodansha USA.